JeniT/childs-guide-to-parliament/lords.md

 house: Lords
 ---

+<iframe class="pull-right" width="560" height="315" src="//www.youtube.com/embed/-U0LhurGWOc" frameborder="0" allowfullscreen></iframe>

 *Members of the House of Lords are appointed by the Queen on the advice of the Prime Minister.
 Some non-party-political members are recommended by an independent body, the House of Lords Appointments Commission.*

-<iframe width="560" height="315" src="//www.youtube.com/embed/-U0LhurGWOc" frameborder="0" allowfullscreen></iframe>

 >####Fun Fact!